Keep in touch!

 Offshore geothermal energy diagram

-Some of the offshore geothermal sites may be in mid-ocean “deserts” in terms of plankton productivity, due to a lack of nutrients.
-The possibility of using geothermal brines to provide nutrients that could enable the development of aquaculture sites is therefore worth investigating, especially as these sites could serve as both a food source and aCO2 sink.
+Some of the offshore geothermal sites may be in mid-ocean “deserts” in terms of plankton productivity because of lack of nutrients.
+The possibility of using the geothermal brines to supply nutrients that could enable the development of aquaculture sites would therefore be worth investigating, particularly as these sites could act both as a source of food/feedstock and a C02 sink.

-In addition, geothermal fluids brought to the surface could in some cases be used as sources of chemicals and minerals (such as copper), and offshore geothermal projects could be associated with undergroundCO2 storage.
+In addition, geothermal fluids brought to the surface could in some cases be used as sources of chemicals and minerals (such as copper) and offshore geothermal projects could be associated with underground CO2 storage.

-Reusing what the oil industry has learned
+‘Repurposing’ what the oil industry has learned

-What is a Viridien patent application?
+What is a the Viridien patent application?

 • A floating platform serving as a base for the wellheads,